 Grow Zinnias from Seeds

 I am really enjoying growing plants from seeds.
-It takes weeks to a few months to see flowers, but its really rewarding to grow a plant from seeds.
+It takes weeks to a few months to see flowers, but it’s really rewarding to grow a plant from seeds.

 If you choose to grow zinnias from seeds, there are many great seed resources out there.
 I wrote a post on where to get seeds from that you can read too.